 In developing the base ASAP model configuration over 20 preliminary models configurations were explored.
 These preliminary model configurations attempted to take advantage of ASAP's flexibility by handling commercial and recreational fleets separately and breaking out catch components into landings and discards.
 These complex model formulations suffered from strong residual patterning and/or overall model instability from being over-parameterized.
 Minor changes to model parameters would often lead to non-convergence.
 Moreover the model results from these complex models were nearly identical to some of the simpler models explored.
+A more in depth overview of these preliminary model configurations as well as other ASAP sensitivity runs is provided in Appendix 2.
 The difficulties encountered in these initial explorations led to a more parsimonious approach to the model formulation with the use of a single aggregated fleet (i.e., identical to the VPA).
 Sensitivity runs on these simpler model formulations examined the impacts of inclusion/exclusion of the MADMF fall and LPUE survey indices.
 Model performance and stock perception were robust to the inclusion/exclusion of these data and were therefore left out of the base ASAP configuration.

-ASAP Base Model Configuration (BASE)
+ASAP base model configuration (BASE)

-A decision was made to use an age 9 plus group in the ASAP base model configuration.
-This decision was based on the difficulties of the VPA to estimate older ages with any precision due to the appearance of a continued truncation in the age structure over the most recent three years, the historically high CVs on landings at age (Table A.16) and the difficulties in precisely estimating fishery selectivities of the older ages in preliminary developmental ASAP runs.
+A decision was made to use an age 9 plus group in the ASAP base model configuration (BASE).
+This decision was based on the difficulties of the VPA to precisely estimate older ages due to what appears to be continued truncation in the population age structure over the most recent three years and the difficulties in precisely estimating fishery selectivities of the older ages in preliminary developmental ASAP runs.
 An 11+ ASAP sensitivity to the base configuration will be explored later.